everscale-org/docs/src/learn/everscale-overview/ecosystem.md

+---
+description: The Everscale ecosystem is made up of blockchain-based projects
+sidebar_position: 2
+---

 # Ecosystem

 The Everscale ecosystem is made up of blockchain-based projects.
 These are primarily decentralized finance DeFi, GameFi, NFT, dApps.
 Anyone can develop their own project and become part of the Everscale ecosystem.